greysonorr-maker/MA-402-FinalProject/docs/ksp_setType.md

 ## Description
 `ksp.setType` sets the type of solver that will be used to solve the linear system.
-PETSc provides different Krylov subspace methods (such as GMRES, CG, and others), and this function allows you to choose which method the solver will use.
+PETSc provides different Krylov subspace methods, which include the Generalized Minimal Residual Method (GMRES), Conjugate Gradient Method (CG), and others.
+This function allows you to choose which method the solver will use.

 ## Parameters
 - `ksp (PETSc.KSP)`: The solver object.
-In Python, this is the object you call the method on (for example, ksp.setType(...)).
+In Python, this is the object you call the method on.
 - `type (PETSc.KSP.Type)`: The solver method you want to use (such as GMRES).

 ## Mathematical Context